-Back to Blog How Can You Use Feedback to Provide a Better Candidate Experience? by Bob McHugh on August 9th, 2017 How do staffing firms use candidate satisfaction to improve their candidate experience?
+Back to Blog How Can You Use Feedback to Provide a Better Candidate Experience? by Bob McHugh on May 16th, 2018 How do staffing firms use candidate satisfaction to improve their candidate experience?
 The simple, worrisome answer is that they don’t—less than half of all surveyed staffing pros measure candidate satisfaction at all.
 This means no online surveys, no net promoter scores, no phone interviews, no monitoring of social media feedback.
 And this is a real shame because a bad candidate experience is bad for business.
 If you are measuring candidate satisfaction—and again, you really should be—how can you actually use it to make a positive change?
-We asked over 1400 staffing professionals to share their methods for incorporating candidate feedback.
+We asked over 1400 global staffing professionals to share their methods for incorporating candidate feedback.
 These are the themes that appeared most consistently: How does your business use candidate satisfaction feedback to improve the candidate experience?
 The majority of staffing pros don’t measure candidate satisfaction or have no formal method for implementing it into their business.
 But those that do have found it to be an essential way to better their business.
 Here are some of their best responses: We have a council put in place to make sure we act on feedback.
-Respondent 2017 Staffing & Recruiting Trends Report We don't.
+Respondent 2018 Staffing & Recruiting Trends Report We don't.
 But we really should.
-Respondent 2017 Staffing and Recruiting Trends Report We often find candidates who are dissatisfied with their new employer.
+Respondent 2018 Staffing and Recruiting Trends Report We often find candidates who are dissatisfied with their new employer.
 If we find a candidate who is not satisfied, we find them a new job.
-Respondent 2017 Staffing and Recruiting Trends Report We discuss negative comments as a team and work on ways to prevent them from happening in the future.
-Respondent 2017 Staffing and Recruiting Trends Report We use the survey results as a management tool for recruiters.
-Respondent 2017 Staffing and Recruiting Trends Report We take questions and concerns from previous candidates to ensure we have answers ready should they arise in the future.
-Respondent 2017 Staffing and Recruiting Trends Report We provide incentive comp based in part on results.
-Respondent 2017 Staffing and Recruiting Trends Report Want more insight on the trends, priorities, and challenges staffing pros say they’re facing in the year ahead?
+Respondent 2018 Staffing and Recruiting Trends Report We discuss negative comments as a team and work on ways to prevent them from happening in the future.
+Respondent 2018 Staffing and Recruiting Trends Report We use the survey results as a management tool for recruiters.
+Respondent 2018 Staffing and Recruiting Trends Report We take questions and concerns from previous candidates to ensure we have answers ready should they arise in the future.
+Respondent 2018 Staffing and Recruiting Trends Report We provide incentive comp based in part on results.
+Respondent 2018 Staffing and Recruiting Trends Report Want more insight on the trends, priorities, and challenges staffing pros say they’re facing in the year ahead?
 Read the full report and learn more about the opportunity that lies ahead for your firm in 2018.